 - Speak freely and get help for your bladder problems.
 Talking about bodily functions is not easy for most, but keep in mind there is help and support available.
 Work with a team of health care providers and physical therapy specialists that will help you understand your problem.
 Often simple lifestyle changes and proper exercise programs increase bladder effectiveness.

-If you struggle with bladder control, bladder position changes, bladder or pelvic pain learning effective habits is a must.
+If you struggle with bladder control, bladder position changes known as prolapse, bladder or pelvic pain learning effective habits is a must.